Killer Dwarfs: History

 Before The Killer Dwarfs formed, the band consisted of Darrell Millar, Bryce Trewin, and Ange Fodero in a group called Sphinx.
 After Sphinx, Russ Graham entered the picture and they became The Killer Dwarfs.
 The original line-up consisted of Russ Graham (vocals) and Darrell Millar (drums), along with Bryce Trewin (guitar) and Ange Fodero (bass).
 Their self-titled 1983 debut album was nominated for a Juno Award and radio stations in the US, particularly in Texas, started to play the album.

 Trewin and Fodero left the band shortly afterward and were replaced by guitarist Mike Hall and bassist Ron Mayer.
 This line-up released the band's breakthrough 1986 album Stand Tall, followed by Big Deal in 1988 and Dirty Weapons in 1990.
 The band received much recognition in Canada and the United States during the 1980s, and its videos were in regular rotation at MuchMusic and on the MTV program Headbangers Ball.
 Gerry Finn replaced Hall in 1992, and the album Method to the Madness was released later that year.
 The band toured for several years but then parted ways.

 During the mid-to-late 1990s, the band members pursued other projects.
 Graham formed a band called PennyBlack, and Hall and Finn both became members of the Canadian metal band Helix.
 Millar went on to drum for the southern rock band Laidlaw before forming his own Bon Scott era AC/DC tribute band Autobon, which went on to become Automan.ca, which provided Millar with a vehicle for recording original material.
-Mayer became a businessman and moved to the U.S. In 2001, however, the line-up of Graham, Millar, Hall and Mayer reunited to tour across North America.
+Mayer became a businessman and moved to the U.S.

+In 2001, the line-up of Graham, Millar, Hall and Mayer reunited to tour across North America.
 Recordings from these shows make up the live album Reunion of Scribes: Live 2001.
-The band again went on hiatus until 2013, when Graham, Millar, Finn, and Mayer released the album Start @ One which had been previously recorded in 1993.
-Also in 2013, Graham released Wireless in which he sings acoustic versions of popular Killer Dwarfs songs with guest musicians.
+Bass player Mayer left the band in 2003, replaced by Stan Miczek, who adopted the name "Smokin’ Stan Dwarf".
+The group went on another hiatus in 2005.
+Michael Hall went on to form the band Balls Deep with Stan Miczek on bass, while Russell joined Moxy.
+In 2013, Graham released Wireless, a collection of acoustic versions of popular Killer Dwarfs songs with guest musicians.